Study Start-Up Specialist

-Bayside Solutions is seeking a Study Start-up Specialist to be part of our client’ s team in South San Francisco.
-This is an opportunity to work with one of the largest Biopharmaceutical companies in the world developing innovative medicine to save patients’ lives.
+Bayside Solutions is seeking a Study Start-Up Specialist (SSUS) to be part of our client’ s team in South San Francisco.
+This is an opportunity to work with the largest privately held pharmaceutical corporation in the world and ranks among the world' s 20 leading pharmaceutical corporations.

 Our Client’ s culture is highly collaborative, offers an environment that encourages employees to expand their knowledge in order to make a profound impact on patients’ lives.
 This could explain why their company has been recognized as one of the “ Top Twenty Employers” in biotechnology and pharmaceuticals by Science Careers.